ibbles/LearningUnreal/Procedural Content Generation PCG.md

 One way to prevent this is to enable Get Actor Data node > [[Details Panel]] > Settings > Track Actor Only Within Bound.
 Not sure how this differs from Must Overlap Self.

+May also need to pass the points to a Cull Points Outside Actor Bounds.
+Since even if the found PCG [[Actor]] itself is within the bounds, points it generate may far away, on the other side.

+If there are multiple child PCG graphs that the parent PCG graph get points from then those points may be overlapping.
+Discard duplicates with a Self Pruning node.
+I have no idea what this does.
+Can also use a Difference node.

 # Blueprint Extensions

 We can add custom PCG graph nodes with Blueprints.

+## Calling A Blueprint Extension

 The node to call a Blueprint implemented node is Execute Blueprint.
 In its [[Details Panel]] it has Blueprint Element Type which is the Blueprint to call.
 A long list of Blueprints is included with the editor.